AhmedMikatronik/win32/desktop-src/WMP/settings-balance.md

 ## Possible Values

-This property is a read/write **Number** (**long**).
-Values range from  100 to 100, with a default value of zero.
+This property is a read/write **Number** (**Double**).
+Values range from  -100 to 100, with a default value of zero.

 ## Remarks

 The value zero indicates that the audio plays at equal volume on both left and right channels.
-A value of  100 indicates that audio plays only on the left channel.
+A value of  -100 indicates that audio plays only on the left channel.
 A value of 100 indicates that audio plays only on the right channel.

 ## Requirements